YoannaLa/Boutique_crossFit/README.md

     * create bucket
     * set basic settings - click on the backet name - properties - scroll down static website hosting and edit settings and enable static website hosting - type index.html index document  and error.html in Error document and save the changes
-    * Find Permissions tab - edit founciotn CORPS and past this configuration and save changes {
+    * Find Permissions tab - edit function CORPS and past this configuration and save changes {
 	"Version": "2012-10-17",
 	"Id": "Policy1655380121260",